 Cultural Journal Reflections

 Externs will also complete Cultural Journals once a month intended to explore and further develop various identities (e.g., religious, social class, ethnic, gender, racial, etc.) throughout the externship year.
-Each month a written reflection of one of these social group memberships will be submitted and feedback for further exploration with provided.
+Each month a written reflection of one of these social group memberships will be submitted and feedback for further exploration will be provided.
 During monthly meetings with the Associate Director of Social Justice, externs will reflect on their exploration and deepen the understanding of their written perspective.

 Externs will be expected to complete administrative tasks in a timely manner and will consult with their clinical supervisors about the appropriate amount of time needed for these tasks.
 Administrative responsibilities include case management, documentation, and preparation for supervision and case conference.

 Candidates should be advanced doctoral students with at least two years of supervised clinical experience.
 Candidates should have completed preliminary course work including counseling skills, theories, ethics, and diversity issues.
 We also encourage potential candidates to consider the potential for multiple relationships.
 Please review our statement on multiple relationships for more information.
+Additionally, incoming externs will be asked to complete a background check prior to the start of training.

 Application for this Advanced Externship requires the following completed documents: